edprince/dissertation/chapters/methodology.md

 <script src="/path/to/bundle.js"></script>
 ```

-Now there is only one file request from the browser, and one file to parse, albeit much larger.
+This resolution leaves only one file request from the browser and does not
+sacrifice developing standards.
 Bundlers
 can do much more than just this however - they can also use plugins like Babel to convert ES2015 to ES5,
 making the application fully browser compatible, along with minification, setting up development servers
 and more.
 This leaves us being able to write modular code, in ES2015+, and still run the optimised app